lexibank/logos/README.md

-# Database of Cross-Linguistic Colexifications (Version 1.0)
+# LOGOS Data from the Database of Cross-Linguistic Colexifications (Version 1.0)

 Cite the source dataset as